Skip to main content

 Use this file to discover all available pages before exploring further.

 On most perpetual exchanges, listing a new market is a platform decision — the team evaluates the asset, sets up the infrastructure, and takes on the risk.
 This works for high-demand assets, but it also means the platform becomes the bottleneck: every new market competes for the same listing queue, the same shared Insurance Fund, and the same risk budget.
-Permissionless Listing removes that bottleneck.
-Qualified Builders can list new perpetual markets themselves, on their own timeline, without waiting for Orderly to evaluate and approve each one.
+Permissionless Listing is designed to move the listing decision closer to Builders without moving the risk onto the whole platform.
+Qualified Builders can list new perpetual markets themselves, on their own timeline, within Orderly’s supported asset, source, and risk-control rules.
 Builders can configure supported price sources, including custom oracle sources, and list supported real-world asset (RWA) markets with defined trading sessions.
 In return, the Builder takes direct responsibility for the market they introduce — funding the Insurance Fund, supporting liquidity, and managing risk for that market independently.
+The product model is simple: Orderly provides the market infrastructure and automated guardrails; the Builder operates the market; when the market is surfaced to traders, it is labeled as Community Listed so they can choose whether to trade it.

 Disclaimer: A permissionlessly listed market is created and operated by a Builder, not by Orderly.
 Orderly does not vet, operate, or backstop these markets.